 How To Grow Garlic In Pots

-However, as is the case with all plants (except zucchini, that stuff grows everywhere!) you have to do things the right way if you want to make the work worth it.
-We’ll give you the tips for how to grow garlic in pots, regardless of your space limitations.
+As is the case with all plants (except zucchini, that stuff grows everywhere!) you have to do things the right way if you want to make the work worth it.
+We’ll give you the tips for how to grow garlic in pots or containers regardless of your space limitations.

 When you are filling the container with potting soil mixture, you don’t have to fill the container all the way to the top.

-Place a single clove in each hole with the tip pointing upwards.
+Place individual cloves in each hole.
+Make sure to plant the cloves with the tip pointing upwards.
 The opposite end of the point is where the roots will grow, downward and out.

 Make each hole four or five inches apart from the others and at least a few inches from the edge of the container.